bitrise-io/devcenter/_articles/en/reviews/remote-access-draft.md

 * **SSH**: this is available for both Linux/Docker based and MacOS machines.
 * **Screenshare**: this is only available for MacOS machines.

-With both methods, you can access the build machine remotely during the build and for 10 minutes after the build is finished.
+With either method you can access the build machine remotely during the build and for 10 minutes after the build is finished.

 ### Remote access with SSH